mfkiwl/RPX-100-SDR/plugins/channelrx/demodadsb/readme.md

 <h3>15: Select device set</h3>

-Specify the SDRangel device set that will be have its centre frequency set when an airport ATC frequency is clicked on the map.
+Specify the rpx-100 device set that will be have its centre frequency set when an airport ATC frequency is clicked on the map.
 Typically, this device set would be a second SDR (as ATC frequencies are around 120MHz, so they can not be received simultaneously with 1090MHz for ADS-B) and have an AM Demodulator channel plugin.

 <h3>ADS-B Data</h3>